GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning

 \subsection{Qualitative Evaluation}

-As shown in Figure~\ref{fig:evaluation_1} and \ref{fig:evaluation_2}, we compare the performance of models on several challenging examples, trained with and without ThinkVG on GEMeX-200K.
-When using ThinkVG, we present the model outputs after RFT stage.
-It can be seen that when using ThinkVG with proper tuning, not only are the answers more accurate, but the model also carefully thinks with analyzing corresponding regions in the image when addressing questions, leading to stronger overall interpretability.
+As shown in Figure~\ref{fig:evaluation_2}, we compare the performance of models trained with and without RMCoT on GEMeX-200K.
+When using RMCoT, we present the model outputs after RFT stage.
+It can be seen that when using RMCoT with proper tuning, not only are the answers more accurate, but the model also carefully thinks with analyzing corresponding regions in the image when addressing questions, leading to stronger overall interpretability.
 More examples are shown on the project page.